You know what they say, “If you can’t measure it, you can’t improve it.” In search engine optimization, measurement is critical to success.

 The need to optimize page load times is one item that is majorly overlooked by many SEO’s.
 In addition to how slow loading pages affect the user experience, page speed has become a major factor in search rankings.
 That’s why I always suggest that if a business is investing time and money in SEO and keyword rankings, don’t blow it by overlooking a slow loading website.

-While we aren’t going to talk about how to make a website load faster, I want to look at how to identify slow loading pages and measure their impact on conversion rates.
+While we aren’t going to talk about how to make a website load faster, I want to look at how to identify this problem.

 As an SEO, what I will do is bring this report to the site developers and ask them to do everything they can to optimize page load times.
 Once page load times have been improved, I will run this same report and compare it to the old data to show how much additional search traffic we’ve retained, and most likely converted due to the improvement in page load times.